What Welding Respirator Do You Need for Home Welding?

 - Reassemble the respirator.

-The water temperature must not exceed 140°F (43°C).
+The water temperature must not exceed 110 °F (43 °C).
 Otherwise, the materials may deteriorate with time.

 While cleaning your respirator, it is a perfect opportunity to inspect it and replace any worn or defective parts.

-Store an elastomeric respirator dry at an upright position in a heat and air isolating bag.
+Store an elastomeric respirator dry in an upright position inside a heat and air-isolating bag.
 Proper storage will protect the respirator from:

 - Physical distortion.